danijelh/aspnetcore-vue-typescript-template/README.md

-# ASP.NET Core Vue.js with TypeScript template
+# ASP.NET Core 2.1 multi-page Vue.js with TypeScript template

-The repository contains template using Vue.js, Vuex, TypeScript and Bulma.
-It integrates Vue into AspNetCore MVC and showcases how to use Vue with .NET as a multipage (multiple mini SPA's) application.
+The repository contains template using Vue.js, Vuex, Vue router, TypeScript, Bulma, SASS and Jest.
+It integrates Vue into AspNetCore MVC and showcases how to use Vue with it's entire ecosystem in .NET as a multipage (multiple mini SPA's) application.
 The template can also be used as a complete single page application but you should consider using [Vue cli](https://cli.vuejs.org/) for this as it is a more flexible and advanced solution.

 ---